 - Risk and return go hand-in-hand; low risk generally means low expected returns, while higher returns are usually accompanied by higher risk.

-2) SPECULATION (trading)
+2) SPECULATING (trading)

-- In such a case, Investment is not determined by its fundamental value but by what someone else is willing to pay for it in the future.
-As such, speculation is something that happens when there’s an extreme amount of froth in the markets and investors are trying to ride a bubble before it bursts in the hopes that someone else will buy from them at an ever-higher price.
+- In such a case, investment is not determined by its fundamental value but by what someone else is willing to pay for it in the future.
+As such, speculation happens when there’s an extreme amount of froth in the markets, and investors are trying to ride a bubble before it bursts, hoping that someone else will buy from them at an ever-higher price.

 - For some traders, speculation works as long as they have the nerves and data to help them crunch the numbers.

-- For CFA Ben Carlson from A Wealth of Commons Sense, we can look at speculation from a wider angle: “in my mind, you become a speculator when you start making decisions outside of a well-defined process or don’t have one, to begin with.
+- For CFA Ben Carlson from A Wealth of Commons Sense, we can look at speculation from a wider angle: “In my mind, you become a speculator when you start making decisions outside of a well-defined process or don’t have one, to begin with.
 If you have no plan, you are speculating.
-If you’re paralyzed by fear every time the market goes down and you don’t know what to do with your portfolio, that’s a form of speculation.
-Whenever I hear someone asks if they should be buying or selling stocks here, my initial reaction is that they probably don’t have an investment plan in place and they’re more or less just winging it.
-As Warren Buffett once said, “Risk comes from not knowing what you’re doing.”
+If you’re paralyzed by fear every time the market goes down, and you don’t know what to do with your portfolio, that’s a form of speculation.
+Whenever I hear someone ask if they should be buying or selling stocks here, my initial reaction is that they probably don’t have an investment plan in place and they’re more or less just winging it.
+Warren Buffett once said, “Risk comes from not knowing what you’re doing.”
 Having an investment plan and a systematic process mitigates this risk to a large degree.
 It doesn’t shield you from the risk of losses, but it does decrease the chances that you’re speculating with your life savings”.

-- Financial editor Jason Zweig believes there is a huge difference between speculators and investors.
+- Financial editor Jason Zweig believes a huge difference exists between speculators and investors.
 Still, the financial media, including the Wall Street Journal, insists on using the word “investor” to describe anyone who transacts in securities.
 Here is his recent “rant” on the WSJ:“The Wall Street Journal is wrong and has remained wrong for decades, about one of the most basic distinctions in finance.
 And I can’t stand it anymore.
 If you buy a stock purely because it’s gone up a lot, without doing any research on it whatsoever, you are not—as the Journal, and its editors bizarrely insist on calling you—an “investor.”

-If you buy a cryptocurrency because, hey, that sounds like fun, you aren’t an investor either.
-Whenever you buy any financial asset because you have a hunch or just for kicks, or because somebody famous is hyping the heck out of it or everybody else seems to be buying it too, you aren’t investing.
+“If you buy a cryptocurrency because, hey, that sounds like fun, you aren’t an investor either.
+Whenever you buy any financial asset because you have a hunch or just for kicks, or because somebody famous is hyping the heck out of it, or everybody else seems to be buying it too, you aren’t investing.
 You’re definitely a trader: someone who has just bought an asset.
 And you may be a speculator: someone who thinks other people will pay more for it than you did”.
 Jason Zweig thinks “calling traders and speculators “investors” shoves many newcomers farther down the slippery slope toward risks they shouldn’t take and losses they can’t afford.
 I fervently hope the Journal and its editors will finally stop using “investor” as the default term for anyone who makes a trade.”

-Robert Hagstrom in “Latticework: The New Investing”, Benjamin Graham once made this point: “the problem with our industry is not speculation per se; speculation has always been a part of the market and always will be.
+Robert Hagstrom in “Latticework: The New Investing,” reported an extact from his interview with Benjamin Graham on speculation: “The problem with our industry is not speculation per se; speculation has always been a part of the market and always will be.
 As professionals, our failure is our continuing inability to distinguish between investment and speculation.
-If professionals can’t make that distinction, how can individuals investors?
-Graham warned that the greatest danger investors face is acquiring speculative habits without realizing they have done so.
+If professionals can’t make that distinction, how can individual investors?
+Graham warned that the greatest danger investors face is acquiring speculative habits without realising they have done so.
 Then they will end up with a speculator’s return — not a wise move for someone’s life savings”.

-SPECULATION VS GAMBLING
+4) SPECULATING VS GAMBLING

 - Speculation is a financial transaction with a substantial risk of losing value and expects a significant gain.
 However, the risk of loss is more than offset by the possibility of a significant gain, even though that gain may never manifest.

-- Gambling in the financial markets is often evident in people who do it mostly for the emotional high they receive from the markets’ excitement and action.
+- Gambling in the financial markets is often evident in people who do it mainly for the emotional high they receive from the markets’ excitement and action.
 Such a passionate attitude to create profits rather than trading in a systematic system indicates the person is gambling in the markets and is unlikely to succeed throughout many trades.

-INVESTING VS GAMBLING
+5) INVESTING VS GAMBLING

 - Gamblers have fewer ways to mitigate losses than investors do.